comeetie/gtclust/README.md

     geographical points

 Several aggregations methods are available with all of the aforementioned interface.
-The classical linkage criterions that available in `hclust` :
+The classical linkage criterion available in `hclust` :

 -   `ward`
 -   `centroid`
 -   `median`

-But `gtclust` also offers, two bayesian criterion that enable model selection :
+Note that, ut `gtclust` also offers, two bayesian criterion that enable model selection :

 -   `bayes_mom` mixture of multinomials for counts data
 -   `bayes_dgmm` diagonal mixture models for continuous features